 SEO stands for Search engine Optimization.
 Yet, if you are newer to the digital marketing world, the term SEO can seem to be a bit of a head-scratcher.
-To help you learn SEO for Nonprofits, here 5 basic SEO tips you need to learn.
+To help you learn SEO for non-profits, here are 5 basic SEO tips you need to learn.

 First, let’s go over what SEO is.
-In general terms, SEO has techniques and strategies in order for your site to be found and ?ranked? on search engines like Google and Bing.
+In general terms, SEO has techniques and strategies in order for your site to be found and ranked on search engines like Google and Bing.
 The end goal is to be at the top of search results for your chosen keywords or search subjects.
-For Nonprofits, the amount of work you need to put in largely depends on three factors, how searched your chosen keywords are, how much competition there are for those results and how authoritative those other companies and nonprofits are that currently have the top spot.
+For non-profits, the amount of work you need to put in largely depends on three factors, how searched your chosen keywords are, how much competition there is for those results and how authoritative those other companies and non-profits are that currently have the top spot.

 Depending on your objective, you may want to research how searched and competitive your chosen keywords and subject is.
-There are several free tools you can use to achive this.
-Google ads has a Keyword Research tool that is free to use.
+There are several free tools you can use to achieve this.
+Google ads have a Keyword Research tool that is free to use.
 You do NOT have to spend money on Google ads to use the tool.
-Another great tool is Neil Patel?s Ubersuggest.
+Another great tool is Neil Patel’s Ubersuggest.
 These tools will give you monthly search volume and how easily it would be to rank for that keyword term.

 WordPress powers about a third of the internet, so it makes sense to cover this.
 If your Nonprofit has chosen to have a site powered by WordPress, there are several good plugins out there that will help you create on page SEO rather easily.
 The one I suggest for beginners is Yoast.
 Yoast has several really cool features that will help walk you through what you need to do on your site to help your on-page SEO.